Chapter 6.54

 E. No person shall sell, barter, exchange or offer for adoption, whether for compensation or otherwise, any dog or cat to any minor under the age of 18 years without the written permission of one of the minor’s parents or legal guardians.

-F. Commercial establishments selling dogs and cats which were not bred within the city of Hughson or county of Stanislaus shall prominently display the name and address of the breeder(s) of such dogs and cats and any other pertinent information required by the director of animal services or his or her designee.
+F. Commercial establishments selling dogs and cats which were not bred within the county of Stanislaus shall prominently display the name and address of the breeder(s) of such dogs and cats and any other pertinent information required by the animal services executive director or his or her designee.

 G. Failure to display the litter permit number or include it in any advertisement for sale, adoption or other transfer of dogs and cats is an infraction punishable by a $100.00 fine for the first occurrence, $200.00 for the second occurrence and $300.00 for each subsequent occurrence.
 Each day a violation occurs is a separate violation.